-Joe Biden is to become the 46th president with a historic number of popular votes, whereas Donald Trump is only the 10th president in history to lose re-election, unless he wins a second term the future.
+Joe Biden is predicted to become the 46th president with a historic number of popular votes, whereas Donald Trump is only the 10th president in history to lose re-election, unless he wins a second term the future.

-In the past, only nine American presidents ran for re-election and lost.
-Ten when Grover Cleveland is included – he is so far the only president to serve two non-consecutive terms, as he lost in 1888 and then won four years later.
+In the past, only nine American presidents ran for re-election and lost; ten if Grover Cleveland is included – he is so far the only president to serve two non-consecutive terms, losing in 1888 and then winning four years later.